Ernest-Yoyowah/Ernest-Yoyowah/README.md

 - 📱 &nbsp; Specializing in Web Programming & Applications development.
 - 💼 &nbsp; Contributed as a Software Engineering Intern at GCTU - University Relations in Sep 2023 - Dec 2023.
 - 🌱 &nbsp; Exploring advanced Software Engineering concepts and staying updated with the latest industry trends.
-- 🔧 &nbsp; Balancing my technical pursuits with side gigs like keyboarding 🎹 and freelancing in web and app development.
+- 🔧 &nbsp; Balancing my technical pursuits with side gigs as a keyboardist🎹 and freelancing in web and app development.

 <h3> 🛠 &nbsp;Tech Stack</h3>